cl4es/cl4es.github.io/presentations/jvmls2024/draft.md

 It's anyone's guess what concat callsite capture rate leyden deployments will have, so it still seems prudent to improve on the status quo.

+Another issue with the current implementation is that it scales poorly if we want to improve on type specialization.
+In the current model javac emits exactly typed invocations to the `StringConcatFactory` bootstrap method, and the returned method handle is adapted to the exact type - even though the `MethodHandle` currently produced by the factory only cares about (some) primitive types and `Object`.
+We could specialize more exactly but shy away from this since each added specialization exponentially increases the potential number of `LambdaForm` classes that could be generated.

 ## Remodeling to spin classes